wagtail/wagtail/docs/settings.rst

   wagtailsearch_register_signal_handlers()

 This loads Wagtail's search signal handlers, which need to be loaded very early in the Django life cycle.
 While not technically a urlconf, this is a convenient place to load them.
+Calling this function registers signal handlers to watch for when indexed models get saved or deleted.
+This allows wagtailsearch to update ElasticSearch automatically.

 URL Patterns